 Don’t worry, we’re here to help!
 Below you’ll find explanations for how various frame shapes compliment oval faces.

-Use this information (along with your personal preferences, of course!) to find a stylish pair of prescription glasses that make you look and feel your best.
+Use this information to find a stylish pair of prescription glasses that make you look and feel your best.

 This offers the perfect juxtaposition of your soft features, giving you a powerful, refined look that will inspire confidence.

 Like rectangular frames, square glasses work well with oval faces due to their clean, balanced angles.
 Square frames, however, add even more contrast, dimension, and structure than rectangular frames.
 This is thanks to their boxy shape, which stands out on a long face.

 Try this style for a chic, sophisticated look that’s extremely versatile.

 Think people with oval faces can’t pull off round frames?
 Think again!
 While the two shapes are similar, they’re different enough to create the perfect touch of contrast—all while giving you a stylish, retro look!